 - Accounting profits are not cash flow measures and can be manipulated by accounting practices.
 Therefore, It can be manipulated too, so the investor needs to be more careful while looking at the coverage ratios.

 Overall, coverage ratios are popular measures to understand whether a company is in a good position to pay off its financial liabilities or not.
-If these ratios are greater than 1 then the company is earning more profit than the liabilities but if they are below 1 then the company is not financially sound.
+If these ratios are greater than 1, then the company is earning more profit than the liabilities, but if they are below 1, then the company is not financially sound.

 An investor should always investigate these ratios before making an investment decision so that he doesn’t invest in a company that might not be in a position to pay its liabilities because that investment would make investor losses in the long run, if not immediately.

 This is a guide to the Coverage Ratio.
-Here we discuss the definition and example of Coverage Ratio along with advantages and disadvantages.
+Here we discuss the definition and example of the Coverage Ratio along with advantages and disadvantages.
 You may also look at the following articles to learn more –